 - a) They do not intrude unacceptably into the landscape or adversely affect important views or landscape character more generally.
-Proposals seeking to utilise tree screening and choice of materials to reduce the environmental effects should only be permitted where these can achieve full mitigation. - b) Any traffic generated can be accommodated safely upon the local highway network; should not adversely affect residential amenity; and avoid adverse effects upon the historic environment. - c) Proposals, including associated earth walled storage compounds or lagoons, should be sited no closer than 600 metres from Pembridge village.
+Proposals seeking to utilise tree screening and choice of materials to reduce the adverse visual and landscape effects should only be permitted where these can achieve effective mitigation of the adverse impact. - b) Any traffic generated can be accommodated safely upon the local highway network; does not adversely affect residential amenity; and avoids adverse effects upon the historic environment. - c) There are no other potentially polluting effects upon local amenity and the environment, including from outside lighting.